marcus-at-localhost/docs/atrocore/admin-guide/installation.md

 # Installation Guide

-> Installation guide is based on **Ubuntu**.
-Of course, you can use any unix-based system, but make sure that your OS supports the following commands.<br/>
+This Installation Guide is prepared for **Ubuntu** Operating System.
+Of course, you can use any unix-based system, but in this case you need to adopt this manual by youself.
+Before your start make sure your have a **dedicated (virtual) server with root permission**.
+On a usual hosting the system will not work!

 ## 1. Linux Server Preparation
 This section will describe how to prepare server for an installation of AtroCore Application.